The application window for Class 43 is now open! Applications will be accepted through April 30, 2020.

 2020 Memorandum of Understanding – You must read and understand this entire document before you start the application.
 If you have questions or concerns about anything contained in this MOU, call AgForestry at (509) 926-9113 or email us at email@example.com.

-- Employer Release – A release will be emailed directly to your employer.
+- Employer Release – A release will be emailed directly to your employer using the information you provide on the General Application.

-- Send your resume and a signed copy of the Memorandum of Understanding to firstname.lastname@example.org or 2702 W Sunset Blvd, Suite B, Spokane WA 99224
+- Click here to upload your resume and signed Memorandum of Understanding.
+You may also send these documents to firstname.lastname@example.org or 2702 W Sunset Blvd, Suite B, Spokane, WA 99224.